minusbrain/vantrue2gpx/README.md

 * OS: Only tested on Linux
 * Camera: Only tested with Vantrue N4
 * Known limitations
     * Currently this has only been tested in the N/E hemisphere.
-This is not a limitation per see and the code is expected to work with video files from anywhere on earth.
+This is not a limitation per-se and the code is expected to work with video files from anywhere on earth.
 But as the format used by Vantrue is not documented (at least I did not find any documentation) and I do not have a way to get videodata from somewhere else this is currently untested.